dheero/OBF.github.io/wiki/Server_software.md

 designate some people to post summaries of list traffic and project progress through the news system, but I know this takes a lot of time.

+-   I think consolidating the new feeds would be fine; we can always categorize/tag the posts.
+Speaking as one who wrote them up for a brief time, mailing list summaries are quite time-consuming, so finding a way to semi-automate it might be easier (I think the Perl6 list used to do this). --[Cjfields](User:Cjfields "wikilink") 11:56, 29 October 2007 (EDT)

 ### Wikis

 I have started working to try and consolidate the installations so